Russian Cypriots: Culture and religion

 Orthodox Christianity plays a significant role in the lives of Russian Cypriots.
 Their religious practices connect the two cultures due to shared faith between most Cypriots and Russians.
 Russian Cypriots also organize cultural events, music festivals, and art exhibitions.
-Russian language newspapers and radio stations operate in Cyprus.
+Russian-language newspapers and radio stations operate in Cyprus.

 Challenges and controversies

 While the Russian community has integrated well, there have been challenges.
-Accusations of money laundering and illicit activities have cast a shadow over the community.
-Many Russian Cypriots have worked to dispel these stereotypes.
+Money laundering and illicit activities have cast a shadow over the community.
+(Note: Many sources:) Many Russian Cypriots have worked to dispel these stereotypes.